karantrehan3/dm-sender-public/README.md

 ## Introduction

-This project is a bot designed to send direct messages (DMs) to users in a Slack workspace.
-It includes various functionalities such as OAuth authentication, redis based bull-queue management and platform-based handling.
+This project is a slack-bot designed to send direct messages (DMs) to users in a Slack workspace posing as you.
+It includes various functionalities such as OAuth authentication, redis based bull-queue management, access-control layer and platform-based handling.

+The App is capable of receiving the DM to be sent as a message and then trigger it immediately or schedule it for the users you select based on the filter options.

+Via BullMQ, I have imposed rate-limits and that ensures we stay well-within the limit while sending Slack DMs.

 ## Source Code